Central-Northern RI Arts & Culture Experience

 From Providence, you can head slightly south to Warwick and stroll and shop historic Pawtuxet Village and while you’re there, book a tour at Clouds Hill Victorian House Museum for a glimpse into the past.
 Great dining options in the Warwick area include Ironworks Tavern (gastropub) and Tree House Tavern (scratch cooking and unique décor in a romantic 1800’s farmhouse).

 If you decide to head north to Blackstone Valley, check out the Rhode Island Antiques Mall and grab a pint at The Guild (if you're feeling smart, take in Trivia Night on Tuesdays).
 And on Saturday’s you can hit the Neighborhood Marketplace at Hope Artiste Village to check out the offerings of artisans, crafters, and food vendors.
+Also located at Hope Artiste is The Met which hosts live music shows throughout the year.
 A bit further north, visit Chan’s in Woonsocket, home of delicious Chinese food and fantastic jazz and blues music (you can get your karaoke on at Chan’s on Fridays).
 Another great restaurant to try in the area is the newly reopened Blackies, whose menu is inclusive of allergen-sensitive options.
 Looking for something fun to do after dinner?
 Check out Comedy Connection (Thursday-Saturday and occasionally on Sunday) in East Providence for some top-quality stand-up comedy.